Python API tool

 Quick start

-Load projects using the private portal (default) or specify the public portal for open datasets.
-Response payloads follow the schema described in docs/api/stem/project.md
+Load records using the private portal (default) or specify the public portal for open datasets.
+Response payloads follow the schema described in the STEM API reference.

 projects = public_projects.get('projects', [])